Alison Weir (activist): Activism and views

-Reception and controversy
+Reception

 The Anti-Defamation League (ADL) has called Weir "a prominent voice in the anti-Israel movement".
 According to The Forward, "Though influential in anti-Israel circles, Weir has been accused of animosity toward the Jewish state and antisemitism, including by the Anti-Defamation League.
 In a 10-page report, the ADL describes Weir as someone who 'employs anti-Semitic imagery' and portrays 'Israel and its agents as ruthless forces that control American policy.'"

+Political analyst Spencer Sunshine criticized Weir for citing antisemitic writers.
+When asked if antisemitic authors such as Israel Shamir, Gilad Atzmon, and Kevin MacDonald were legitimate, she replied affirmatively and said people should read them for themselves.
+Sunshine also referred to Weir's position on the board of NewPolicy.org, a website which he said promoted the conspiracy theory Israel was behind the 9/11 attacks.
+He said that Weir had referred to "the significant role that Zionists played in pushing the U.S. into World War I" in a radio interview, which Sunshine later described as "antique antisemitism."

-Some anti-Zionists have severed ties with Weir for "mobilization of 'blood libel' accusations" and "elevation of far-right ideas and relationships".
+Some in the Palestinian solidarity movement have severed ties with Weir for "mobilization of 'blood libel' accusations" and "elevation of far-right ideas and relationships".
 In June 2015, Jewish Voice for Peace (JVP) stated that they chose not to work with Weir, on the grounds that "she has consistently chosen to stay silent when given the opportunity to challenge bigotry, which we find repugnant.
 There is a fundamental difference between engaging with oppressive beliefs in order to challenge them, and tacitly or directly endorsing those beliefs without challenge."
 JVP did not accuse Weir of holding anti-Jewish beliefs, but accused her of granting interviews to people it believed held such views and decried some of the websites that have reposted her writings.
 Weir responded in detail to the accusations, which provoked widespread debate among activists.
+The US Campaign to End the Israeli Occupation published a statement critical of Weir and If Americans Knew in August 2015.
+It was supported by the Rachel Corrie Foundation.
+The statement said that US government actions toward Israel were consistent with its support for racist, dictatorial and murderous regimes throughout the world.
+It accused If Americans Knew of whitewashing US government actions by treating its support for Israel as an aberration from its normally benevolent actions.